aureliojoseph/swapi/README.md

 [http://localhost:3000](http://localhost:3000) in your web browser to view the application.

-By default, the app should display two rows - depending on viewport size - of Star Wars characters data.
+The app starts by presenting the page with an Unleash the Force button.
+Click it and, by default, the app should display two rows - depending on viewport size - of Star Wars characters data.
 You can filter these characters by their "Homeworld" using the filter option.
 To reset the filter, click the Clear All button.

 Click the Load More button to display more characters, and Back to Top button to scroll back to the top of the page when all characters are shown.

 You can also switch between Dark and Light modes by clicking on the icon in the top right corner of the page, in the navigation bar.

-## How to Test

 ## Improvement Opportunities